 Balance of Trade in Austria averaged -316.88 EUR Million from 1953 until 2022, reaching an all time high of 581.00 EUR Million in November of 2014 and a record low of -2325.00 EUR Million in August of 2022.
 This page provides - Austria Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Austria Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Balance of Trade in Austria is expected to be -800.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Austria to stand at -600.00 in 12 months time.
-In the long-term, the Austria Balance of Trade is projected to trend around -100.00 EUR Million in 2020, according to our econometric models.
+Balance of Trade in Austria is expected to be -1450.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Austria Balance of Trade is projected to trend around -1750.00 EUR Million in 2024 and -900.00 EUR Million in 2025, according to our econometric models.